saurabhmathur96/blog/_posts/2015-09-10-safer-input-in-c.md

 ---
 layout: post
 title:  "Safer input in C"
-excerpt: "A more robust method to read from standard input in C."
 date:   2015-09-10 20:24:00
 categories: jekyll
 ---

-#Why not to use scanf
+# Why not to use scanf
 `scanf` is the standard method to get structured, formatted input in C.
 The problems with `scanf` are: